domblb/youtube_subtitles_transcripts/README.md

    ```env
    YOUTUBE_API_KEY=your_youtube_api_key_here
    ```
+   Procedure to obtain a youtube API Key : https://sohitmishra.medium.com/how-to-obtain-a-youtube-api-key-for-your-project-edc89877783a

 ## Usage

 The script provides several command-line arguments to customize its behavior.
 Below are some example usages: